Old Collier Golf Club

 Environmental

-- Set aside 53 acres of mangrove and wetland habitat bordering the Cocohatchee River as a wildlife preserve.
+- Protects 53 acres of mangrove and wetlands bordering the Cocohatchee River as a wildlife preserve.

-- Established 109 acres of interconnected native upland scrub habitat by preserving 45 acres and creating 64 new acres through the golf course design.
+- Established 109 acres of interconnected native upland scrub habitat by preserving 45 acres and creating 64 new acres.
+This habitat supports the vulnerable gopher tortoise among other species.

-- Increased number of bird species on the site from 60 to 118, including nesting bald eagles, osprey, and purple martins.
-The site has also seen a significant increase in local fauna, including alligators, foxes and the threatened gopher tortoise.
+- Increased the number of bird species on the site from 60 to 118, including nesting bald eagles, osprey, and purple martins.
+The site has also seen a significant increase in local fauna, including alligators, foxes, and gopher tortoises.

 Economic

-- Saves $35,000/year in water use compare to a typical golf course by using brackish water from the adjacent Cocohatchee River for irrigation.
+- Saves $35,000 annually in water use compared to a typical golf course by using brackish water from the adjacent Cocohatchee River for irrigation.

 At a Glance